 - Even if you prefer studying alone, stay connected with friends and family by sharing how you feel, whether it’s feelings of frustration, your study progress, or even mindless ranting.

 - Seek help from teachers and/or friends who are stronger in a subject when you struggle with study materials.
 If your friends need help, lend a helping hand.
 After all, there is no better way to enhance your understanding of a topic than explaining it to someone else.

 - If you struggle with procrastination, create a study plan.
 Better still, find study pals who will hold you accountable to it – friends who will give you a push whenever you lack motivation.

-ABOUT THE AUTHORDr Desiree Phua is a senior research fellow with the Singapore Institute for Clinical Sciences (SICS).
-An integral team member of the Translational Neurosciences programme at the institute, Dr Phua’s research focuses on positive mental health in parents and children/youths, the effects of the social environment on children’s and youths’ mental/emotional well-being, and the interplay of biology and social environment on individuals’ well-being.
+Dr Desiree Phua is a senior research fellow with the Singapore Institute for Clinical Sciences (SICS).
+An integral team member of the Translational Neuroscience programme at the institute, Dr Phua’s research focuses on positive mental health in parents and children/youths, the effects of the social environment on children’s and youths’ mental/emotional well-being, and the interplay of biology and social environment on individuals’ well-being.
 In her free time, she volunteers at a secondary school as a Girls’ Brigade officer where she provides guidance and mentorship to teenage girls who are members of this co-curricular activity.
 She attended CHIJ Secondary (Toa Payoh) and Millennia Institute in her schooling years, and obtained both her Bachelor of Arts in Psychology and PhD from the Nanyang Technological University.